EnvyKrunk/removal/README.md

 ## Use

-- copy & paste the following line of code blow to the top of your `main_custom.css` css file
+- copy & paste the following line of code to the top of your `main_custom.css` css file

 ```sh
 @import url(https://envyxyz.github.io/removal/removal.css);